chazzka/clanekforest/clanek.md

 For the Novelty service to work, it is necessary to set the following set of attributes:

 max_depth
 : The maximum depth of a tree.
 Stopping criterion.
+For high-dimensionality problems it is advised to be set a higher value than in the standard

 We begin with a dataset of regular, conceivably little contaminated observations.
 Out of these observations, the batch of $n$ items is selected.